dsenze/frontend-nanodegree-Web-Optimization/README.md

     }
 }
 ```
-5. Deleted all uneccessary code that loops element and call document.queryselectors
+**5. Deleted all uneccessary code that where used to loop each element with faulty document.queryselectors and set style property invidually to just update .randomPizzaContainer with an attribute**

 ```
 // resizePizzas(size) is called when the slider in the "Our Pizzas" section of the website moves.